 This Day in History: 1880-04-22

-In the Second Afghan War, the 2nd Goorkhas sent two companies under Captain Hill to join a force sent to assist a small garrison at Charasiah which had come under attack from rebel tribesmen.
-Together with detachments from the 92nd Highlanders and Sikhs, the larger of two hills was captured from the enemy and a smaller hill was ‘obstinately held [and] was assaulted by the two companies of Goorkhas who went at it with a cheer and carried the eminence with the bayonet.
+In the Second Afghan War, two companies of the 2nd Goorkhas under Captain Hill joined a force sent to assist the small garrison at Charasiah, which had come under attack from rebel tribesmen.
+Together with detachments from the 92nd Highlanders and Sikhs, the larger of two hills was captured from the enemy.
+The smaller hill was ‘obstinately held [and] was assaulted by the two companies of Goorkhas who went at it with a cheer and carried the eminence with the bayonet.
 Our guns now broke up all concerted opposition, and the enemy fled, leaving 400-500 dead on the field.’
 The rapidity of the march and successful attack won praise from Lieutenant General Sir Frederick Roberts and the Commander-in-Chief, General Lord Napier.
 The Regimental History reported ‘Subahdar [Captain] Mahabir Bisht, in spite of his thirty-four years’ service, distinguished himself’.